Affective Apocalypses and Millennial Well-Being

 18/08/2016 - 19/08/2016

-In this context, this workshop will explore the affective power of religious and secular thought as related to the contested notion of ‘wellbeing’.
-How have human emotions – hope, resentment, anxiety, fear, pride, disillusionment – contributed to or undermined societal wellbeing within apocalyptic communities?
+This free two-day workshop welcomes all to explore the affective power of religious and secular apocalyptic thought as related to the contested notion of ‘wellbeing.’
+We ask: How have human emotions – hope, resentment, anxiety, fear, pride, disillusionment – contributed to or undermined societal wellbeing within apocalyptic communities?
 What kinds of affective qualities do moral resentment and apocalyptic hope produce, and how do they relate to a person’s sense of physical and mental wellbeing?
-How and in what ways might these apocalyptic imaginations be regarded as simultaneously secular, religious, and post-secular?

 Lecturer in Human Geography